lpcvai/20LPCVC-Video_Track-Sample_Solution/README.md

 __Welcome to 20LPCVC UAV Video Track!__

 Here we provide the sample solutions and submission instruction of the challenge described at **[Track Information](https://lpcv.ai/2020CVPR/video-track)**.
+Please always check the updates in this repo for any changes.
+Join our [Slack workspace](lpcvc.slack.com) for any questions!

 ## Sample Solutions
 We provide multiple sample solutions with different approaches to help you understand this challenge better.